ATKmain/paper-insight/backend/README.md

         - `sudo apt install s3fs`
     1. Setup a s3fs mounted folder
         - Create the mounted folder locally `mkdir ~/mounted_folder`
-        - `s3fs llama-app-web-assets-preview ~/mounted_folder`
+        - `s3fs pi-app-web-assets-preview ~/mounted_folder`
-            - You can replace `llama-app-web-assets-preview` with the name of the S3 bucket you want to upload the files to.
+            - You can replace `pi-app-web-assets-preview` with the name of the S3 bucket you want to upload the files to.
 1. Install [`wkhtmltopdf`](https://wkhtmltopdf.org/)
     - This step can be skipped if you're running from the devcontainer image in Github Codespaces
     - Steps: